apiaryio/api-elements/docs/element-definitions.md

 ### Basic Authentication Scheme (Base API Element)

 This defines the element to use to define a basic authentication scheme implementation for an API.
-It it for Basic Authentication as defined in [RFC 2617](https://tools.ietf.org/html/rfc2617).
+This is for Basic Authentication as defined in [RFC 2617](https://tools.ietf.org/html/rfc2617).

 The element MAY have a username and password defined as member elements within the scheme, but these are not required.